kuyucuburak/reachard/reachard-di/README.md

 ### Contains

-You can check an object existance as below:
+You can check an object existence as below:

 ```kotlin
 ReachardDI.contains<TimeUtils>()